-The Law Offices of Gary G. Goldberger, opened in 2007, is a legal practice based in the Los Angeles, California area that focuses on entertainment law (including film, television, publishing, music and distribution), new media and Internet law, general business law, negotiations and business strategy, business formation, and contracts.
+The Law Offices of Gary G. Goldberger is a legal practice based in the Los Angeles, California area that focuses on transactions in the following areas: (i) entertainment law, including film, television, publishing, music, licensing, new media, and distribution; and (ii) general business law.
+Practice includes negotiations, contracts, business formations, and strategy.
+The firm works hard to be responsive to clients and their needs.
 Member of the Bar of the States of California and Maryland.

-GaryGoldberger is able to combine his experience in legal, business, creative and international areas to help his clients make decisions not just from a legal standpoint, but also from a business and long-term perspective.Clients include production/distribution companies, growing small to mid-sized companies, independent filmmakers, talent, writers, publishers, Internet/media businesses, and individuals.
-Goldberger's background includes time spent as a lawyer in private practice, a senior media executive, an attorney with the U.S. House of Representatives, and an independent producer of television movies.
+Since opening his solo law pracitce in 2007, GaryGoldberger has been able to combine his experience in legal, business, creative and international areas to help his clients make decisions not just from a legal standpoint, but also from a business and long-term perspective.Clients have included producers of scripted, unscripted and documentary programming, distribution companies, growing small to mid-sized companies in many industries, independent filmmakers, talent, writers, publishers, authors, and Internet/media businesses.
+Goldberger's background includes work as a lawyer in private practice, a senior media executive, an attorney with the U.S. House of Representatives, and an independent producer of television movies.